Peer Review & Publishing

 - Revisions (minor/major): authors submit a response-to-reviewers detailing changes point-by-point.

-- Acceptance: moves to copyediting → layout/proofing → author proof check → final publication.
+- Acceptance: proceeds to copyediting → layout/proofing → author proof check → final publication.

 Template use is mandatory (VELES DOCX).
 Reporting standards (e.g., PRISMA/COREQ/SRQR/CONSORT/STROBE) are encouraged when applicable.